front-matter/blog2/_posts/2008-04-27-comments-on-rethinking-software-access.markdown

 The second issue brought up, regards the ability to make mash ups.
 Open source and open standards are indeed important to make mash ups, though the former only helps you work around lack of use of open standards.
 Using web services contributes to the solution as it has a well-defined, open standard interface.
-Open source is particularly important for reproducibility of scientific results (see [my thesis](http://chem-bla-ics.blogspot.com/2008/03/todo-april-2nd-defend-my-phd-work.html)), and is the opposite of proprietary software, not commercial software.
+Open source is particularly important for reproducibility of scientific results (see [my thesis <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2008/03/01/todo-april-2nd-defend-my-phd-work.html)), and is the opposite of proprietary software, not commercial software.
 So, it seems bbgm is just looking for [Blue Obelisk](http://www.blueobelisk.org/) projects.